sinhapaurush/pranav/readme.txt

 XAMPP is recommended.
 For XAMPP:-
  COPY AND PASTE ALL FILES IN htdocs folder

+ {You can clone this project using GitHub as well, GitBash must be installed in your computer.
+Command for cloning directly without copying, pretending that XAMPP in installed in C:/, so open GIT BASH, enter command: cd C:/xampp/htdocs git clone
+}

  Start Apache server from XAMPP Control Panel open http://localhost in your browser.
  Regards,